Dog Adoption Day - project of fourth graders Venture By Galit Zamler

 - Such a project has not been done yet in schools.

-- All students participating in Entrepreneurship for Kids Program love dogs and adopted the idea.
+- All students participating in Entrepreneurship for Kids Program love animals and dogs.

 Most young entrepreneurs first heard the term business plan during the meetings of the Entrepreneurship for Kids Program, and it seemed to them that their project did not need a business plan, because a business plan was something only for adult ventures.